Arkady23/http.net/README.md

 2.3.5.
 August 2024.
 After finishing the prg script, the "clear prog" command is added.
 2.3.6.
 August 2024.
 Message is available for the case of using outdated versions of Windows.
 2.3.7.
 August 2024.
 Bug of incorrect processing of command line parameters has been fixed.
+2.3.8.
+August 2024.
+Fixed an exception that is likely to occur when a connection is broken.